annotorious/annotorious-v2-plugins/packages/storage-firebase/README.md

-# Recogito/Annotorious Firebase Storage
+# Firebase Storage

-A storage plugin for RecogitoJS and Annotorious (incl. the OpenSeadragon plugin) that uses Google Firebase as annotation store.
+A storage plugin for RecogitoJS and Annotorious/AnnotoriousOSD that uses Google Firebase as annotation store.

 ## Installation